jlcrawford/starter-academic/content/publication/Juicy-research-fMRI-protocol-for-liquid-administration/index.md

 ---
-title: Juicy Research a fMRI protocol for administering liquid incentives to human participants
+title: An fMRI protocol for administering liquid incentives to human participants
 publication_types:
   - "2"
 authors: